Archery for Beginners: How to Get Started

 Question #2: Archery can be safe AS LONG AS THERE IS A PARENT OR GUARDIAN AROUND, WHO KNOWS WHAT HE/SHE IS DOING, AND IS PAYING CLOSE ATTENTION.

-Archery is a hobby, but a bow and arrow is not a toy—it is a weapon, and it can fatally harm the user or people around the user.
+Archery is a hobby, but a bow and arrow is not a toy.
+It is a weapon and it can fatally harm the user or people around the user.

 So, yes—archery can most definitely be a safe and rewarding sport for kids, but only when proper safety rules are followed.